WAM2layers/WAM2layers/docs/installation.md

 pip install wam2layers=3.0.0-beta5
 ```

+### Requirements for modifying the source code: git
-In principle, this is enough to start using WAM2Layers.
+In principle, the previous steps are enough to start using WAM2Layers.
 In our experience, however, it is often useful and insightful to obtain a copy
 of the source code and create an editable installation.
 This will allow you to
 look at the source code to see what is going on inside the model.
 You can then
 also make (experimental) changes to the model and see how it affects the
 results.
+The source code for WAM2Layers is hosted on
+GitHub.
+Creating a local copy requires git (tip: `which git`).

 Beware that the code on GitHub might include recent updates that have
 not yet been included in the latest official release.
 This can be an advantage,
 but also a downside as it may be a bit more unstable.

+If you want to contribute your changes, raise an issue, request new features, et
+cetera, you may also want to sign up for a free GitHub account if you don't have
+one already.
+For more information on contributing code, see the [contribution
+guidelines](./contributing) chapter of the documentation.

 First, obtain a copy of the source code from GitHub and enter the new directory: